Close Menu

 This is the part where some of you will let out a big groan, but before you do, hear me out.

-I’m going to go through what both of these include in more depth in just a second.
-But overall, it feels reasonably priced for what you get.
-This especially holds true when compared to the $699/year Gold Package for the Bushnell Launch Pro.
+I’m going to go through what each of these includes in more depth in just a second.
+But overall, it feels reasonably priced for what you get, especially compared to some competitors.

-First, let’s look at what each of the packages get you.
+First, let’s look at what each of these packages get you.

 SkyTrak+ comes with access to the Practice Range.
 As I explained in the “Software” section above, the SkyTrak Practice Range is fantastic.